 The more third parties you use, the more potential vulnerabilities you could face.

-There are many types of risks a business could face because of the third parties they work with, as well.
+There are many types of potential risks a business could face because of third-party security breaches.
 These are some of the most important:

 You can conduct third-party security risk management using an internal team, or by working with a third-party security risk management specialist.
-Either way, you’ll need to spend time and money on the process.
+Either way, you’ll need to spend time and money and implement new business processes to improve your risk profile.
 So why should you invest in third-party security risk management?

-Third-party security risk management is an ongoing cycle of activity meant to keep your business secure, and these are the steps to follow:
+The third-party security risk management process is an ongoing cycle of activity meant to keep your business secure, and these are the steps to follow:

 The company identifies the inherent risk of the relationship and the level of due diligence to be performed.
 Accordingly, the company evaluates the third party’s security posture and performs a gap analysis.